All paddlers are required to wear at least a Level 50s life jacket at all times during the event.

 Paddlers provide great assistance on the day by:

-- Helping swimmers remain visible by being far closer to the swimmer than their support boat
+- Helping swimmers remain visible by being closer to the swimmer than their support boat

 - Helping give the swimmer food and water from the support boat